bidulgi69/raft-consensus/README.md

 # Raft-Consensus
-It is a toy project that implements the Raft consensus algorithm.
-The project is designed to help you learn and experiment with key concepts of the Raft algorithm, such as leader election, log replication, and configuration changes in a distributed system.
+A lightweight Java implementation of the Raft consensus algorithm.
+This project is designed to help you learn and experiment with key concepts of the Raft protocol, such as leader election, log replication & compaction, and configuration changes in a distributed system.

 ---